 This food hall is a lovely space.
 It is spread over three floors with eleven kitchens and a roof terrace.
 It is very well designed, and the interiors are beautiful.
 The parquet floor works well with the industrial wood tables and stools with metal frames.
 With fresh green foliage hanging down from the central staircase, it’s a great place to hang out.

 Food Hall Entrance Opposite Victoria Station

-To find out more about the food hall go to the Market Hall Victoria Website.
+To find out more about the food hall, go to the Market Hall Victoria Website.
 The address is 191 Victoria Street, London SW1E 5NE.
-The nearest station is Victoria, it actually directly across from the station.
-Current opening times listed are Monday to Friday 7am-11pm, Saturday 9am-11pm and Sunday 9am-10pm.
-Only a few serve breakfasts so most of the traders open at 12pm and the kitchens stop serving one hour before closing time.
+The nearest station is Victoria, and it is directly across from the station.
+Current opening times listed are Monday to Friday 7 am until 11 pm, Saturday 9 am until 11 pm, and Sunday 9 am until 10 pm.
+Only a few of the vendors serve breakfasts, most of the traders open at noon and the kitchens stop serving one hour before closing time.
 You can also reserve a table, happy days!

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy for dining with me.